egzumer/uv-k5-firmware-custom/README.md

 arm-none-eabi GCC version 10.3.1 is recommended, which is the current version on Ubuntu 22.04.03 LTS.
 Other versions may generate a flash file that is too big.
 You can get an appropriate version from: https://developer.arm.com/downloads/-/gnu-rm

+clang may be used but isn't fully supported.
+Resulting binaries may also be bigger.
+You can get it from: https://releases.llvm.org/download.html

 # Building